 20.8.
 DataSource

-Typical Enterprise OSGi JPA usage includes a DataSource
+Typical Enterprise OSGi JPA usage includes a DataSource installed in the container.

-calls out the DataSource
+Your bundle’s persistence.xml calls out the DataSource through JNDI.

-For example, you could install the following H2 DataSource
+For example, you could install the following H2 DataSource.

-dir), or through a "blueprint bundle" (blueprint:file:/[PATH]/datasource-h2.xml
+You can deploy the DataSource manually (Karaf has a deploy dir), or through a "blueprint bundle" (blueprint:file:/[PATH]/datasource-h2.xml).

 </div>